ronniesong0809/portland-local-tech-event/README.md

 c) Display coming up events more than 7 days with marker label “7+.”

 ## Reference:
 - References from course materials, exercises, stackoverflow.com, google map API and Bootstrap documentation.
-Helps from Simon, classmate Long.
-More details are in the project comments.
+Helps from Simon, Long.

+## License

+This program is licensed under the "MIT License".
+Please see the file LICENSE in the source distribution of this software for license terms.